Jarmahent/PyImgur2/README.md

 Imports needed:

  inside of `Requirements.txt`
- Reddit App secret and app ID have to be created in a file called `AppInfo.py`
+ Reddit App secret and app ID have to be created in a file called `AppInfo.py` inside clients directory.